We’ve heard that the folks at Rocketfish have been making quite impressive mounts so we had to test it for ourselves.

 TV Size and Weight

-The mount can support TV sizes that range from 40 inches all the way up to 75 inches.
+In our testing, the mount can support TV sizes that range from 40 inches all the way up to 75 inches.
 This is a high range and it can be a great option if you have a smaller TV now but intend to upgrade in the future.

 For example, if you have a 40-inch TV right now but intend to upgrade to a 70-inch one in the future, this mount would be perfect.